What is Repo 105?

 The term Repo 105 became popular following the collapse of Lehman Brothers, an investment bank located in the United States.
 Lehman accountants employed the accounting gimmick to pay down $50 billion in liabilities, with the aim of reducing the liabilities in the balance sheet before the publishing of the company’s financial statements.
 The manipulation of the balance sheet was neither made public to the company’s shareholders nor included in the financial report’s footnotes.
 The bank used the technique to make it look like it was less reliant on loans than it actually was.

 When Lehman Brothers designed Repo 105 in 2001, it could not get a true sale opinion from a U.S. lawyer, since such a practice is not allowed in the United States.
 As an alternative, the bank sought the opinion of Linklaters, a London-based law firm.
 The firm gave its legal brief based on English Law as opposed to American Law.
 Linklaters stated that “if two parties exchange assets for cash and the party receiving assets decides to return equivalent assets rather than the very assets originally delivered, the transaction amounts to a sale.”
 Relying on this opinion, Lehman did all its Repo 105 and Repo 108 transactions in the United Kingdom, through Lehman Brothers International (Europe).

 According to a report by the court-appointed examiner, Anton R. Valukas, Lehman used Repo 105 three times in its financial statements.
 The examiner disclosed that Lehman used Repo 105 and Repo 108 to temporarily remove securities inventory from its financial statements for a period of seven to ten days.
-The manipulation would then portray a misleading picture of the bank’s financial position to its investors, board of directors, and the rating agencies.
+The manipulation portrayed a misleading picture of the bank’s financial position to its investors, board of directors, and the rating agencies.
 Repo 105 transactions used by Lehman were almost similar to ordinary repo transactions that banks use to borrow short-term loans – except that Lehman reported the transaction as a sale rather than as a financing transaction.
 Recording Repo 105 as a sale rather than as a financing transaction allowed the bank to remove the transaction from the balance sheet.